 There are three vultures in the United States, the California Condor, the Turkey Vulture, which has the widest range, extending from Canada down into South America, and the Black Vulture, the smallest of the three.
-If I wanted to see a black vulture twenty five years ago, I went to the Everglades or the Texas Gulf Coast.
-About fifteen years ago, I saw some in New Jersey in a large swampy area behind Raptor Trust, and, with warming climate, they’re now showing up in the southern Adirondacks.
+If I wanted to observe black vultures twenty five years ago, I went to the Everglades or the Texas Gulf Coast.
+About fifteen years ago, I began seeing black vultures in swampy areas of northern New Jersey, and, with warming climate, they’re now showing up in the southern Adirondacks.

-While the turkey vulture roosts in groups, they tend to be individually solitary hunters, though other turkey vultures mayh be drawn to a carcass where an individual turkey vulture is already feeding.
-There is a dead tree on the western bank of the West Branch of the Ausable, maybe 100 yards north of the Adirondack Wildlife Refuge, which flanks the east side of the river, where turkey vultures frequently roost in groups.
+While the turkey vulture roosts in groups, they tend to be individually solitary hunters, though other turkey vultures may be drawn to a carcass where an individual turkey vulture is already feeding.
+There is a dead tree on the western bank of the West Branch of the Ausable, maybe 100 yards north of the Adirondack Wildlife Refuge, which flanks the east side of the river, where kayakers may observe turkey vultures roosting in groups.

-The turkey vulture and the smaller lesser and greater yellow headed vultures of South America, are the only vultures with a sense of smell, with relatively big nostrils, as well as an enlarged olfactory lobe in the brain, dedicated to detecting ethyl mercapatan, the strong oder arising from the body of a dead animal.
+The turkey vulture and the smaller lesser and greater yellow headed vultures of South America, are the only vultures with a sense of smell, have relatively large nostrils, as well as an enlarged olfactory lobe in the brain, dedicated to detecting ethyl mercapatan.
+Both turkey vultures and black vultures, which have much smaller nostrils, have perforate nostrils, lacking a septum, meaning you can see right through the two nostrils.
 Turkey vultures can be fooled by leaking propane tanks, as ethyl mercaptan is that offensive odor mixed in with propane, which has no odor, as a warning signal to home owners of a leaky tank or propane line.

 One advantage of roosting with turkey vultures, or following their flight, is that black vultures may be able to steal carcasses by mobbing or bullying outnumbered turkey vultures.
+Turkey vultures tend to eat solo, with the dominant male feeding before its waiting companions.
+Black vultures have stronger bills, and feed together, with the effect they are better at tearing apart carcasses which the turkey vulkture can not open.
 Alex and I have observed turkey vultures and black vultures roosting in the same tree in the Santee Wildlife Refuge in South Carolina.

 |Gray Fox||Arctic Fox